-Unless otherwise stated in the notice of convocation, the Annual General Meeting of Shareholders will be held at the registered office of the Fund in Luxembourg on the fourth Thursday in July at 9 am .
+Unless otherwise stated in the notice of convocation, the Annual General Meeting of Shareholders will be held at the registered office of the Fund in Luxembourg on the fourth Thursday in July at 9 am.
 If such day is not a Business Day, the annual general meeting shall be held on the next following Business Day.
 Notices of all general meetings will be sent to registered Shareholders by post at least eight calendar days prior to the meeting at the addresses shown on the register of Shareholders.
 Such notices will include the meeting agenda and will specify the time and place of the meeting and the conditions of admission.
 Notices of meetings will also refer to the rules of quorum and majorities required by Luxembourg law and laid down in Articles 67 and 67-1 of the Luxembourg law of 10 August 1915 on commercial companies (as amended) and the Articles of Incorporation.
 Each whole Share confers the right to one vote.
-The vote on the payment of a dividend (if any) on a particular Sub-Fund or Class requires a separate majority vote from the meeting of Shareholders of the Sub-Fund or Class must be approved by a resolution of both the general meeting of the Fund and the Shareholders of the Sub-Fund or Class concerned.
+The vote on the payment of a dividend (if any) on a particular Sub-Fund or Class requires a separate majority vote from the meeting of Shareholders of the Sub-Fund or Class concerned.
+Any change in the Articles of Incorporation affecting the rights of a Sub-Fund or Class must be approved by a resolution of both the general meeting of the Fund and the Shareholders of the Sub-Fund or Class concerned.
 Dividend announcements are described in Section 8.3 "Dividend Declaration".